GedasFX/gedasfx.github.io/_posts/2024-09-15-tailscale-funnel.md

 ---
 layout: post
-title: "How I exposed my local server on the internet using Tailscale"
+title: Exposing my local server on the internet using Tailscale, https, and a custom domain
 date: 2024-09-15
 categories: infrastructure tailscale docker traefik vps https tls
 ---

-# How I exposed my local server on the internet using Tailscale with a custom domain and https

-## Disclaimer

-Please for the love of god, do not use this setup for production use.
-My programs mostly have no users therefore I could get away with the limitations of latency/bandwidth/just plain reason.
+I should start with a disclaimer, please for the love of god, do not use this setup for production use.
+This article is for educational purposes only!

-Also my situation is highly specific so far simpler solutions exist to what essentially is a non-issue.
-Treat this as a proof of concept, rather than something to be taken seriously :D.

 ## The Problem